junesirius/junesirius.github.io/_posts/Supernatural/2024-09-03-SPN-Rewatch-records.md

 ### S05E22

 Sam says yes to Lucifer, jumps into the Cage.
-Cass gets soulless Sam back.
+Cass gets soulless Sam back (leaving the soul behind on purpose to use him to look for Purgatory).

 ### S06E11

 Death helps get Sam's soul back, puts a wall in his mind (didn't ask for anything in return, just ask Dean to keep digging)

+### S06E22

+Cass opens the Purgatory, devours all souls of monsters and Leviathans, becomes the new God.

+### S07E01

+God-Cass kills all Raphael's follower angels.

 ## Enochians